The BergerHenry Balloon Sinuplasty Center

 Balloon Sinuplasty: The Alternative to Traditional Sinus Surgery

 Millions of people suffer with chronic sinus problems each year.
-Nasal congestion, headaches, and facial pressure can be crippling to daily life.
+Nasal obstruction or congestion, headaches, facial pressure, thick and discolored drainage, decreased smell or taste, and discomfort or fullness can be crippling to daily life.
 If you suffer from these problems, your doctor may refer you to an Ear Nose and Throat specialist (ENT) for further treatment and evaluation.
 If medications fail, surgery may be an option and can be performed in an operating room setting with an endoscopic procedure.
 Many patients ask, though, if there’s an effective and safe alternative to traditional sinus surgery.
 And the answer is yes.

-As an alternative to traditional sinus surgery in the operating room, Balloon Sinuplasty offers an office-based procedure which can be performed with only local anesthesia.
-It is a state of the art procedure that relieves the pain and pressure associated with chronic sinusitis, without the need for a trip to the operating room.
+As an alternative to traditional sinus surgery in the operating room, Balloon Sinuplasty is an office-based procedure that is performed with only local anesthesia.
+It is a state-of-the-art, proven, and safe procedure that relieves the pain and pressure associated with chronic sinusitis, without the need for a trip to the operating room.

 Balloon Sinuplasty is a breakthrough procedure that relieves the pain and pressure associated with chronic sinusitis.
 It is a minimally invasive procedure performed in the office and is used by surgeons to safely and effectively treat chronic sinusitis patients who are not responding well to medications such as antibiotics, nasal steroids, or over-the-counter (OTC) drugs, and are seeking relief from uncomfortable and painful sinusitis symptoms.